Translators and interpreters are often considered one and the same. They translate languages.

 In this more technical meaning, translation means the conversion of written text in one language into a corresponding written text in another language.

-Interpreting = spoken
+Interpreting = spoken language

 We use the words ‘interpreting’, ‘interpreter’ and ‘interpret’ for spoken language situations.